elehcimd/pynb/README.md

 Lines whose content is either `'''` or `''''''` have a special meaning: Markdown text is delimited by `'''` and `''''''` serves as cell separator.
 Markdown text delimiters serve also as cell separators.
 An empty Markdown cell `'''\n'''` is equivalent to `''''''`.
 Empty cells are ignored and trailing spaces or empty lines within cells are stripped away.

 A Python module can contain several Python functions defining multiple noetbooks.
-You can find some examples in the [notebooks](https://github.com/minodes/nbpymd/tree/master/notebooks) directory.
+You can find some examples in the [notebooks](https://github.com/minodes/pynb/tree/master/notebooks) directory.

 ## Usage

-`nbpymd` can be used in two ways: as a command line tool (`nbapp`) and as a package class (`nbpymd.Notebook`).
+`pynb` can be used in two ways: as a command line tool (`nbapp`) and as a package class (`pynb.Notebook`).
 The command line tool `nbapp` is tailored for simplicity and is the fastest way to write & run a notebook.
-The `nbpymd.Notebook` class provides a finer control on parametrization and execution.
+The `pynb.Notebook` class provides a finer control on parametrization and execution.

 ### Method 1: The `nbapp` command line tool